Bristol-SiD-Development/DD4HEP/README.md

 A repository for work on SiD for use with the DD4hep toolkit, started by Gabriel Penn as a summer student in 2016.
 Please feel free to direct any queries to gp13181@bristol.ac.uk.

-# Directories:
- - init: initialisation scripts for environment setup
- - SiD/compact: detector descriptions (adapted from the SiD description included with lcgeo)
- - gunScripts: particle gun scripts for producing input MC particles
- - mcpFiles: source MC .slcio files to be fed into to ddsim
- - ddsimFiles: detector simulated ddsim .slcio files to be fed into to Marlin
- - MarlinXMLs: reconstruction steering files for Marlin
- - recoedFiles: store reconstructed .slcio and root files
- - analysis: pyLCIO analysis scripts, adapted from Josh Tingey's pixel studies (see pixelStudies repo)
- - auto: miscellaneous shell scripts for submitting multiple jobs or running the full chain

 # Getting started
 These instructions assume you are SSHing to a UoB SL7 machine (e.g. sc01) with access to cvmfs.
 ILCSoft libraries are available on cvmfs, so you will not need to install DD4hep, LCIO, Marlin etc locally.